hari7702/Shipment-Delay-Prediction/README.md

-Here's the README.md file in Markdown syntax that you can directly use on GitHub:

 # Shipment Delay Prediction

 This project is a *Shipment Delay Prediction System* designed to predict whether a shipment will be delayed or delivered on time.
 The project combines machine learning, Flask API development, and a user-friendly web interface for real-time predictions.